rixx/books.rixx.de/data/reviews/eliezer-yudkowsky/harry-potter-and-the-methods-of-rationality/index.md

 HPMOR is both the best and the worst of rationalist fiction.
 Terrible, terrible writing, in a physically painful stilted style, and oh-so-fucking superior.
 There aren't even characters in this story, only symbols.

-At the same time, there's the sequence against death, which I kind of love to pieces, enough to revisit it occasionally.
+At the same time, there's the sequence against death, which I love to pieces, enough to revisit it occasionally.